 La Crema Tapas & Fondue – This top-notch Rosemary Beach restaurant doesn’t take reservations but put your name down and walk around.
 Great tapas (read: not a ton of food), but also a great place if you want to do a fun dessert after dinner. $$$$

-Edward’s – Nightly music and outdoor dining in Rosemary Beach.
+Edward’s — Nightly music and outdoor dining in Rosemary Beach.
 Usually have a saxophone player or musician.
 Great ambiance but pricey.
-Reservations accepted. $$$$
+Reservations accepted.$$$$